CameronBeebe/Dice/README.md

 Simulating a simple Dice game (called "Dice").

-End goal is to have artificial agents interface with the sumulation to learn how to effectively play.
+Future development would make interface for artificial agents to play (and learn to play).

 TO DO: